samguyette-s1/claude-commands/implement_plan.md

 **First, check for plan files:**

 1. **If no plan path provided**:
-   - Check if a `plans/` directory exists
+   - Check if a `research-plans/` directory exists and look for files starting with `plan-`
    - If plans exist, list them:
      ```
      I found these implementation plans:
-     - plans/2025-01-08-authentication-flow.md
+     - research-plans/plan-2025-01-08-authentication-flow.md
-     - plans/2025-01-07-parent-tracking.md
+     - research-plans/plan-2025-01-07-parent-tracking.md

      Which plan should I implement?
      ```
-   - If no plans directory or empty:
+   - If no research-plans directory or no plan files:
      ```
-     No implementation plans found in the `plans/` directory.
+     No implementation plans found in the `research-plans/` directory.

      Please either:
      1. Provide the path to an existing implementation plan